sumerc/yappi/README.md

 *The major issue is that all of these profilers lack support for multi-threaded programs and CPU time.*

 If you want to profile a  multi-threaded application, you must give an entry point to these profilers and then maybe merge the outputs.
-None of these profilers are designed to work on long-running multi-threaded application.It is impossible to profile an application retrieve the traces then stop and then start later on the fly (without affecting the profiled application).
+None of these profilers are designed to work on long-running multi-threaded applications.
+It is also not possible to profile an application that start/stop/retrieve traces on the fly with these profilers.

-Now fast forwarding to 2019, with the latest improvements on `asyncio` library and asyncronous frameworks, most of the current profilers lacks the ability to show correct wall/cpu time or even call count information per-coroutine.
+Now fast forwarding to 2019: With the latest improvements on `asyncio` library and asyncronous frameworks, most of the current profilers lacks the ability to show correct wall/cpu time or even call count information per-coroutine.
 Thus we need a different kind of approach to profile asyncronous code.
 Yappi, with v1.2 introduces the concept of `coroutine profiling`.
 With `coroutine-profiling`, you should be able to profile correct wall/cpu time and callcount of your coroutine. (including the time spent in context switches, too).
 You can see details [here](doc/coroutine_profiling.md).

 ## Highlights
-- Correct function stats for coroutines.
-See [details](doc/coroutine_profiling.md).
+- Correct function stats for [coroutines](https://docs.python.org/3/library/asyncio-task.html#coroutines).
+See [details](https://github.com/sumerc/yappi/blob/master/doc/coroutine_profiling.md).
 (New in 1.2)
 - Tagging/filtering multiple profiler stats.
-See [details](doc/api.md#set_tag_callback).
+See [details](https://github.com/sumerc/yappi/blob/master/doc/api.md#set_tag_callback).
 (New in 1.2)
 - Per-thread function stats can be obtained
 - Profiler can be started/stopped at any time from any thread in the application.
 - Profiler traces can be obtained from any thread at any time.